sgoodluck/sgoodluck.github.io/content/posts/you-really-should-use-debuggers.md

 ## Debugging in different editors {#debugging-in-different-editors}

-We are going to setup and use a debugger in `python` and `javascript` using the `terminal`, `vscode`, `emacs`, and neovim.
+We are going to setup and use a debugger in `python` and `javascript` using the `terminal`, `vscode`, `emacs`, and `neovim`.
 This should (A) drive home the point that debuggers are easy to use/setup and (B) that you can use them in most contexts

-For this next part ensure that you have python and/or javascript installed as these come with built-in debuggers.
+For this next part ensure that you have `python` and/or `javascript` installed as these come with built-in debuggers.
 Some languages, like `Go` require that you install a separate package such as `delve` to debug.

 ### Setup {#setup}